Vetoquinol SA

 Defining alternatives to antibiotics

 C.1.2.
-The company provides no disclosures on the percentage of its product portfolio that is classified as alternatives to antibiotics.
+The company does not disclose the proportion of its product portfolio that is classified as alternatives to antibiotics, nor does it assess the effectiveness of such alternatives in reducing antibiotic use.

 Increasing availability and use of alternatives to antibiotics

 C.2.1.
-In 2022, Vetoquinol allocated 6% of its revenue to R&D, compared to 5.9% in 2021.
-The company continues to operate 5 R&D centres but has reduced its workforce from 214 employees to 211 employees in 2022.
-The company still does not disclose its R&D priorities but states that it has initiated research programmes to develop alternatives to antibiotics.
+In 2024, Vetoquinol allocated 8.1% of its revenue to R&D, compared to 7.6% in 2023.
+The company does not disclose its R&D priorities but states that it has initiated research programmes to develop alternatives to antibiotics.

 C.2.2.
 Vetoquinol has made no new acquisitions of companies developing alternatives to antibiotics.